 Unless you’re dining at an extremely expensive sushi restaurant the “wasabi” you’re being served is almost invariably horseradish.
 You can buy tubes of this phony wasabi for a pittance.
 The fake stuff is still delicious.
 Squirt a couple centimeters’ worth into a couple tablespoons of tamari, mix it up, and you’ve got a superb dipping sauce for vegan sushi.

 Japanese meals frequently include a small side dish of seaweed.
 Most often it’s either wakame (broad, bright green strands), or hijiki (jet black, thin curly strands).
 Seaweed is incredibly nutritious and is one of the rare foods that’s rich in iodine.

 Rice is so popular in Japan that rice cookers are found in most kitchens.
 Sadly, the Japanese eat a lot more white rice than brown.
-Sushi rice is merely short-grained white rice that’s rinsed thoroughly and cooked with a bit less water than usual.
+Sushi rice is a short-grained white rice that’s rinsed thoroughly and cooked with a bit less water than usual.
 This causes the rice to bind up together, which makes it perfect for nori rolls.
-It’s also possible to prepare short-grain brown rice this way.
-The rice won’t stick together was well as if it were white, but your nori rolls will be much more healthful.
+It’s also possible to prepare short-grain brown rice this way—the rice won’t stick together as well as if it were white, but your nori rolls will be much more healthful.

-Sushi is usually accompanied by thin slices of pickled ginger.
-It’ll clear the palette between pieces of vegan nori.
+Sushi is usually served with thin slices of pickled ginger.
+This ginger nicely clears the palette between pieces of vegan nori.
 It’s my unshakable belief that vegan nori rolls, pickled ginger, and a crisp lager beer constitute the holy trinity of Japanese cuisine.

 The idea of eating a dried salted pickled plum might sound off-putting, but it’s well worth trying umeboshi since it’s one of the signature meal accompaniments of Japanese cuisine.
 You can also eat fresh (not dried) plums called umezuke, which are prepared the same way.